 They’re fine for running, but these aren’t high-performance running shorts.
 For the cost, they’re fairly well made.
 For fall running, they’re not as thin as high-performance shorts.
 They’ll keep me warm in slightly cooler temperatures rather than no-frills nylon shorts.

 I’ve been wearing them during the day.
-I like the fit and they’re comfortable to throw on with a hoodie.
+I like the fit and they’re comfortable to throw on with one of my Nike running hoodies.

 Nike Form Unlined Shorts